Combined Degree Program

 Can I do two MI concentrations?

 Yes, though it may be difficult to satisfy both sets of required courses.
 There are no guarantees that we can ensure a manageable pathway.
 Students following a concentration must ensure that they choose appropriate required and elective courses to fulfill the requirements of their concentration.
 A maximum of two concentrations is allowed; however, it is strongly advised that students choose only one concentration.
 Students choosing to do two concentrations may encounter scheduling difficulties.
-You are responsible for ensuring that you complete the concentration requirements – which is tallied only at the time of request to graduate.
-Students can enrol in courses from all concentrations as an elective, no matter what concentration they choose.
+You are responsible for ensuring that you complete the concentration requirements – which are verified officially by Student Services only at the time of your request to graduate.
+Students can enrol in courses from all concentrations as an elective, no matter which concentration they choose.

 Back to top of FAQ directory